Wounded-Knee/Whitepine/public/library/project-specs/BaseModal-Component.md

 ## Overview

-The `BaseModal` component is a reusable, accessible modal dialog component that provides consistent styling and behavior across the USA application.
+The `BaseModal` component is a reusable, accessible modal dialog component that provides consistent styling and behavior across the Whitepine application.
 It abstracts common modal functionality and normalizes backdrop styles using `backdrop-blur-sm`.

 ## Features